greenmango12/glintid-rebuttal/README.md

 ### Tables

 The `Tables` directory contains CSV files with significance test results for the significance tests discussed in our response to Reviewer 9Ggd for APA and Splicing tasks.
-These files can be opened with spreadsheet software like Excel or Google Sheets for easy viewing.

 #### APA